 Exercise

-Are you an enterprise architect and do you think architecture principles are important?
-Then why don't you too, create a Dragon1 Architecture Principles Diagram for your company like the one we are showing here?
-We are of course very interested in how your diagram looks like, or how you are varying on this diagram to make it fit your architectural vision.
-A tip: discuss it with others, it will improve the quality and support for your diagram instantly.
+Are you an enterprise architect, and do you think architecture principles are important?
+Then why don't you create a Dragon1 Architecture Principles Diagram for your company like the one we are showing here?
+We are, of course, very interested in how your diagram looks or how you are varying on this diagram to make it fit your architectural vision.
+A tip: Discuss it with others; it will instantly improve your diagram's quality and support.
 The director and management might even want to score the company for it and use it to support their decision-making.

 World Wide Challenge